lisp-mirror/clcon/doc/user-manual.md

 Tcl escapes
 -----------
 Place two dots (..) to pass arbitrary tcl command to tcl interpreter.
 E.g. this will display a message box.
+Use Control-Alt-U to complete tcl symbol.
+To use completion at first identifier at your command, type in on more space after two dots .

 ```
 ..tk_messageBox -title "clcon" -message "Wow, it works!" -parent $::tkcon::PRIV(console)